Human exposure to electromagnetic fields

-Verification of human exposure to electromagnetic fields are part of the safety tests and are of particular importance, since they are related to the protection of the health of humans and pets.
-These security aspects have received increasing attention in ’ over the past years, extending to all electrical and electronic products the requirements of human exposure limits.
+The verification of human exposure to electromagnetic fields are part of the safety tests and are particularly important because they are related to the protection of the health of people and pets.

-There are different evaluation methods for equipment used near the ear like mobile phones, those close to the body including laptops, and those found on a table or on the wall or on the floor such as WiFi routers and appliances.
+So there are specific assessment methods for equipment used near the ear, such as mobile phones, those used near the body including laptops, and those that are located on a table or on a wall or on the floor such as routers Wi-Fi and appliances.

 In order to be marketed, all portable devices being used in the vicinity of the head or body must be subjected to the measurement of SAR to demonstrate their compliance with these standards.
 The SAR is defined as the amount of EM energy absorbed by the human body per unit mass and is measured in W / Kg.